EESSI/docs/docs/adding_software/adding_development_software.md

     They are not strictly necessary if your development build can use already existing easyblocks available through EasyBuild, and / or if nothing needs to be patched

-!!!
-The `software.eessi.io` subdirectory is temporary
+!!! note "The `software.eessi.io` subdirectory is temporary"

     The name of this subdirectory should be `dev.eessi.io`, yet renaming it will cause builds to fail.
 This is a known bug and the situation should change once the relevant [issue](https://github.com/EESSI/dev.eessi.io-example/issues/29) is fixed.